 Avoid junk content with a content marketing strategy

 Content marketing has been refined and developed over the years, but the spray-and-pray technique of publishing for its own sake has proved expensive, with very few actual benefits.
-Content strategy is a robust, systematic approach for researching and developing measurable content marketing tactics that provide ROI, such as increased sales or brand reach.
+Content strategy is a robust, systematic approach to researching and developing measurable content marketing tactics that provide ROI, such as increased sales or brand reach.

 The methodology starts with overarching business strategic goals and objectives and aligns content marketing activities to deliver against those goals by understanding and attracting the right audiences (customers, employees, influencers or investors) for the business.